 A pub with Something Special – The Radnor Arms

 Folkestone has a wealth of amazing venues to drink and eat in.
 The Radnor Arms is no exception; set in the west end of town, in the Bouverie Village.
-The decor is beautiful, and now, under new ownership with the Pickled Egg Pub Company run by Josh De Haan and Mark Sargeant, the food is going to be something to pop in for on a regular basis!
+The decor is beautiful, and now, under new ownership with the Pickled Egg Pub Company run by Josh De Haan, the food is going to be something to pop in for on a regular basis!
 Folkelife met up with Josh to find out what’s on offer!

 “A pub is part of the heart of the community.
 If you look at the West end of town, there are actually very few pubs.
 This is located in such a crucial place.
 Customers will include such a mix of people, from walkers on The Leas out for a stroll, show-goers at the Leas Cliff Hall to local residents and business workers too.
 We want The Radnor Arms to be the perfect mix for people seeking a pint and a packet of crisps on a Tuesday, a birthday party celebration, a work lunch or just an evening meal out when you don’t want to cook.”